 While you can exercise without weights, some kind of gear will help you along the way.

-If you have the money, investing in smaller items such as pull up bars, kettlebells, a TRX band, etc. will help with resistance training and getting you on the fast track to building muscle.
+If you have the money, investing in smaller items such as battle ropes (see our article on best battle ropes to buy), pull up bars, kettlebells, a TRX band, etc. will help with resistance training and getting you on the fast track to building muscle

 Building Muscle Without Weights: The Bottom Line